 6 large white mushrooms – washed, dried then chopped or sliced, whichever you prefer

 1 Knorr beef *stock cube or stock pot

 Pop the meat, onions, mushrooms and carrots into a large ovenproof casserole dish. crumble the stock cube over the top.
 Pour in the soup.
 Add a generous twist of *black pepper and give everything a good stir.
 Cover the dish with a lid or baking foil and transfer into the oven for 2½ – 3hrs.

 You could use a slow cooker instead if you like – 4 hrs high or 8 hrs on the slow setting.

 Remove from the oven.
 The meat should be nice and tender at this point but just check to make sure.
 It shouldn’t need any extra water, but of course, if you find it’s a little thick for your liking, add a drop of boiled water from the kettle.

 You can enjoy this beef and tomato casserole with mashed potatoes, even *rice works well.
-But the way I love it most, is with sauté potatoes or little roast potatoes – diced potatoes, parboiled for 5 minutes, drained then cooked in hot goose or vegetable oil in the oven – and French green beans as their freshness cuts through the savoury richness of the casserole.
-Mashed carrot and swede garden peas are a winner with this too!
+But the way I love it most, is with sauté potatoes or little roast potatoes – diced potatoes, parboiled for 5 minutes, drained then cooked in hot goose or vegetable oil in the oven – and french green beans as their freshness cuts through the savoury richness of the casserole.
+Mashed carrot and swede and garden peas are a winner with this too!

 Let me know how you get on with this recipe if you try it out.